-In addition to the 6.49 MWth emergency back-up generators which will power the site in the event of a power failure to the site, the site also includes 4 Fire Pump generators (0.45 MWth) generators and 2 no. 2.19 MWth diesel powered emergency back-up generators.
-The Fire Pump generators will be tested weekly for 10 minutes while the 2.19 MWth emergency backup generators will be tested as per the 6.49 MWth backup diesel generators.
-These generators have been scoped out of this air modelling assessment as it is not expected that they would cause any significant impacts on ambient air quality considering their smaller scale (compared to the data hall back-up generators) and the low number required for use at any one time.
+In addition to the 5.33 MW{th}, 6.33 MW{th} and 6.49 MW{th} emergency back-up generators which will power the site in the event of a power failure to the site, the site also includes 2 no. Fire Pump generators (0.42 MW{th}).
+These diesel powered Fire Pumps have been scoped out of this air modelling assessment as it is not expected that they would cause any significant impacts on ambient air quality considering their smaller scale (compared to the stationary data hall back-up generators) and the low number required for use at any one time.